 I was born on St Martin's in the 1970s, witnessed the demise of the flower industry, the introduction of Mains electricity.
 I have worked in small-scale agriculture, boat-building, fishing industry, catering and the building trade.
 My work has worked in the high end letting industry and we have two children.
-We are self-employed but provide part time employment for several people as well as being the owners of a fishing vessel providing a share fishing living for a skipper.
+We are self employed but provide part time employment for several people as well as being the owners of a fishing vessel providing a share fishing living for a skipper.
 We are currently providing the school dinners for St Martins primary base.
 The current biggest problem is the large workload combined with poor returns which do not equate to a minimum wage and so prohibit employment.
 I attempted to stand for Council in 2013 but was unsuccessful, I am keen to see more opportunity than I experienced, and see conditions bright enough to encourage more young people to stay and help support the aging population who are in real danger of insufficient labour to cater for their needs in terms of transport, waste management and other services.

-Housing: More homes are needed especially for young local families and for elderly people who wish to down size.
+The respondent's comments are noted.
+RE059 Housing: More homes are needed especially for young local families and for elderly people who wish to down size.
 So, if priority is given to building for the latter, the larger homes will be freed up for the former.
 Maybe residents could be encouraged to downsize with some incentive being given for them to make the home they are leaving available for local needs rather than selling on the open market where the property is privately owned.
+Noted and agreed.
 The Carn Thomas Site: Ideally it would be best to convert it without any demolition, I some of the buildings are not fit for this of course they should be demolished, but any that are fit to be converted should be kept.
 If possible it should be used for building homes for the elderly with provision for sheltered care as necessary.
 I know this has been discussed over some time and may not be possible.
 Yet the problems still remains small affordable homes need to be prioritised.
+The respondent's comments are noted.
 More Building: Wherever possible existing buildings should be re-used, followed by brownfield sites.
 If houses are built away from town (e.g. Telegraph has been suggested) is should be remembered that this will inevitably bring an increase in the number of cars on St Mary's.
 New homes should be built in the vicinity of existing ones, where possible.
 The environment should be given priority in all aspects of new building work.
 It should be remembered that it will be necessary to provide sufficient parking spaces for all new house building.
+The respondent's comments are noted and agreed.